|

 for your savings (often very substantial savings,

-depending on age) and convenience we've included Travel and Trip Cancellation
+depending on your age) and convenience we'll purchase The

-friendly group is limited to 20 guests; enjoy our spacious
+friendly group is limited to the first 16 guests; enjoy our spacious

 seating comfort